 You will be contacted by our office if you are a final candidate and you will be asked to come in for an interview.
 Please refrain from contacting our office if you have not heard from us.

-Yes, you must attend the interview to be considered for the Brawerman Fellowship.
+Yes, you must attend the interview in order to be considered for the Brawerman Fellowship.

-The interviews will be held at The Jewish Federation on the evenings of April 22 and April 23, 2020.
+The interviews will be held at The Jewish Federation on the evenings of April 19th & April 20th, 2021.